Dolní Kounice: Geography

+Dolní Kounice is located about 16 km southwest of Brno.
+It lies in the Bobrava Highlands.
+The highest point is at 335 m above sea level.
+The town is situated in the valley of the Jihlava River.

 History

-The first written mention of Kounice is from 1183, when a Premonstratensian Rosa coeli convent was built here.
+The first written mention of Kounice is from 1183, when the Premonstratensian Rosa coeli convent was built here.
 It was founded in 1181 and was the oldest convent in Moravia.
 A church already stood here in 1183.
-In 1284–1330, a Gothic convent castle was built here.
+In 1284–1330, a Gothic castle was built by the convent on a hill above the village.
 Since the 15th century, the village has been named Dolní Kounice.

 In 1527, the convent was abolished.
 An attempt was made to restore it in 1702, but a year later it was destroyed by a fire and never restored again.

-From 1537, the manor was owned by various noble families.
+From 1537, the estate was owned by various noble families.
 In 1571, Dolní Kounice was promoted to a town and obtained coat of arms.
 During the rule of the Drnovský of Drnovice family in 1588–1622, the castle was rebuilt into a Renaissance fortified residence.
-During the Thirty Year's War in 1622, the castle was burned down, and was repaired in 1682 in the Baroque style.
-From 1622 to 1862, Dolní Kounice Castle with the manor was property of the Dietrichstein family, which was its most famous and longest owners.
+During the Thirty Years' War in 1622, the castle was burned down, and was repaired in 1682 in the Baroque style.
+From 1622 to 1862, Dolní Kounice Castle with the estate was property of the Dietrichstein family, which was its most famous and longest owners.

 In 1964, Dolní Kounice lost the title a town.
 The title was returned to it in 1998.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.